JoeyyScott/Gamer-Supplies/TESTING.md

             | Add Supply | ![Add Supply Screenshot](docs/images/testing/userstories/add-supply.png) |
             | Add Supply Success | ![Add Supply Success Screenshot](docs/images/testing/userstories/add-supply-success.png) |

-    + Upon clicking the cancel button the data will be untouched, the form will close and the user returned to the page they were on.
+    + Upon clicking the cancel button the data will be untouched, the form will close and the user returned to the supplies page.

 + As a **Site Owner/Superuser**, I want to be able to edit and delete supplies.
     + Included in ```supplies.html``` within each supply card I have added edit and delete buttons (denoted by relevant icons) under the 'Add to Crate' button which is only accessible by a superuser.